alexandre-touret/rest-apis-versioning-solution/docs/05-conflicts.md

 Now it is time to move on.

-We just deprecated our [first version](../rest-book) and add new features for our new customers while bringing them wisely to our existing ones!
+We just deprecated our [first version](../rest-book) and we must add new features for our new customers while bringing them wisely to our existing ones!

 How to migrate your customers who use the V1 to the V2 ?
 Good question!